jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 **Debugging a Rejected Local Install**

-The followimg command is to query Local Install logs:
+The following command is to query Local Install logs:

 .. code-block::